SlenderFox/HeatStreetTalentsRevival/ideas.md

 One ability should improve her effectiveness against boss enemies while the other should improve her effectiveness against crowds.
 Would be cool if I could do something with venom mine.
 Maybe make it spread?
 Explosive headshots are an easy talent idea, good fallback if I cannot think of anything else.
+## Enemies
+Enemy spawn quota: The game expects an amount of each type of enemy to spawn and will select a random enemy type to fill that quota.
+Quota scales with difficulty.
+Enemy respawn times scale with difficulty.
+Every enemy has an aggressiveness number calculated based on their current situtation.
+They also have a confidence number.
+The ai uses this to determine if it should perform certain actions.
+### Brigitte - Guard
+Will try and protect teammates.
+Has a preference for certain types.